-You enter your bet size of £10/point.
+You select the direction of your bet as 'buy', and enter your bet size of £10/ point.
 Note that attaching a Stop or a Limit is optional: a Stop or Limit will only be attached if you enter a value in the respective field.